 How to Protect Yourself and Your Family From Wildfire Smoke

-While the wildfires continue to ravage Napa and Sonoma counties, it’s important to protect yourself and your family from smoke inhalation as much as possible.
+While the wildfires continue to ravage the west coast, it’s important to protect yourself and your family from smoke inhalation as much as possible.

 Take the following steps, as recommended by the U.S. Centers for Disease Control and Prevention, to safe stay and minimize your exposure to toxic wildfire smoke: